LNXSeus/Advancely/README.md

 * **Multi-Stage Goals**: Create long-term objectives that combine several smaller steps.
 A single goal can require you to first achieve an advancement, then reach a certain statistic, then an unlock (from the 25w14craftmine) and lastly complete another advancement in sequence.

 * **Custom Counters with Hotkeys and Manual Tracking**: For goals that can't be automatically tracked (like counting amount of structures visited or finding specific items), you can create custom counters or check them off manually.
 Set a target value in your template and use configurable hotkeys to increment or decrement the count.
 List of hotkeys can be found [here](https://pastebin.com/vPKgWAen).
+Currently the hotkeys only work when tabbed into the tracker window.
 All progress is saved automatically back into `settings.json`.

 ## Customization